uzyexe/chef-dev/README.md

-Chef for Dev workstation environment
+Chef for DevOps workstation environment
 ====

-This is repo for collecting cookbooks for Dev workstation environments.
+chef-dev is collecting cookbooks for DevOps workstation environments.

 ## Install the Chef DK (Chef Development Kit)